Chart Color Schemes

 Enfield - Blair Athol is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Enfield - Blair Athol's dwelling structure, as per the latest Census, consisted of 71.9% houses and 28.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 74.6% houses and 25.4% other dwellings.
-Home ownership in Enfield - Blair Athol stood at 22.5%, with the rest being mortgaged (32.6%) or rented (44.9%).
-The median monthly mortgage repayment was $1,600, lower than Adelaide metro's $1,603.
-The median weekly rent was $300, compared to Adelaide metro's $320.
-Nationally, Enfield - Blair Athol's mortgage repayments were significantly lower at $1,600 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Enfield - Blair Athol's dwelling structure, as per the latest Census, consisted of 71.9% houses and 28.2% other dwellings such as semi-detached homes, apartments, and others.
+This is compared to Adelaide metro's 74.6% houses and 25.4% other dwellings.
+Home ownership in Enfield - Blair Athol stood at 22.5%, with mortgaged dwellings at 32.6% and rented ones at 44.9%.
+The median monthly mortgage repayment was $1,600, below Adelaide metro's average of $1,603.
+The median weekly rent figure was $300, compared to Adelaide metro's $320.
+Nationally, Enfield - Blair Athol's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing